 CORPORATE INVESTMENT TIMES Interview

-Resilient Power is a term from the energy sector describing energy resilience.
+Resilient Power is a term from the energy sector that describes energy resilience.

 Resilient Power is an energy system that cannot be interrupted, not by catastrophes nor human error.
 It maintains its performance throughout.